Clean Energy Leadership Task Force

 Neal Lewis, executive director of the Sustainability Institute at Molloy College, welcomed the group and provided some context and updates for the meeting, reminding the attendees that the L.I.
 Clean Energy Leadership Task Force had been working for 12 years with LI municipalities.

 Mr. Lewis related that at the last meeting the Task Force had hosted a panel of seven speakers to discuss the issues raised by proposals for large-scale solar projects.
 "If you wish, we had a real, live solar panel," he said.
-Since that meeting, the town of Brookhaven has Read More.
+Read More.

 Neal Lewis - The rate increases of a half percent, two percent, then another two percent over the next three years is substantial compared to 17 years prior, during which there had only been two increases of just about 2% each in that whole time.
 Why did that have to be done?
 Read More.

 Neal Lewis opened the meeting by putting into context the input that the Sustainability Institute was recently invited to provide to PSEG Long Island regarding the Integrated Resource Plan (IRP) they are currently preparing.
 He noted that the global average temperature in 2015 was the highest on record, beating the record set in 2014.
 At the U.N. conference on climate change recently held in Paris, representatives of almost 200 countries agreed on the goal of keeping global warming below 2° Celsius (and the importance of striving to keep warming under 1.5°), and all committed to making contributions to reducing global greenhouse gas (GHG) emissions, with reporting on progress and updating plans every five years.
 The New York State Energy Plan is consistent....
 Read More.